wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 [Invoke script transaction example](https://nodes.wavesnodes.com/transactions/info/7CVjf5KGRRYj6UyTC2Etuu4cUxx9qQnCJox8vw9Gy9yq)

-The callable function result may be:
+The callable function results can be as follows:

 * Adding, modifying, deleting of dApp [account data storage](/en/blockchain/account/account-data-storage) entries.
 * Token transfers.
-* Issue, reissue, burning tokens.
+* Token issue, reissue, burning.
 * Sponsorship setup.

 > Available script actions depend on [Standard library](/en/ride/script/standard-library) version used.

 ![](./_assets/dapp.png)

-## Structure of dApp script
+## Structure of dApp Script

-dApp script comprises one or more callable function.
+dApp script comprises one or more callable functions.

-In addition, dApp script can comprise a verifier function that checks transactions and orders that are sent from dApp account (in other words it does the same as the account script).
+In addition, dApp script can comprise a verifier function that checks transactions and orders that are sent from dApp account.

 ![](./_assets/dapp-structure.png)

 ### Directives

 Each Ride script should start with directives.
-Here is the set of directives for dApp:
+Here is the set of directives for the dApp script:

 ```ride
 {-# STDLIB_VERSION 3 #-}